Skip to Main Content

 Entry in Reference Book.
 No author Title of entry in sentence case.
 (Year).
 In First Initial.
 Last name.
 (Editor), Title of work in sentence case (edition or page numbers).
 Publisher.
 Crohn disease (regional enteritis, granulomatous colitis).
 (2021).
 In C. Tamparo (Editor), Diseases of the human body (pp.372-373).
 F. A. Davis Company.
 (Tamparo, 2021, p.
 372-373)

 Online Reference Entry With author Author of entry, A. (Year).
 Title of entry in sentence case.
-In Inital.
+In Initial.
 Last Name (Editor), Title of encyclopedia in sentence case (edition or page numbers).
 Publisher.
 Graham, G. (2007).
 Behaviorism.
 In E. N. Zalta (Editor), The Stanford encyclopedia of philosophy: Vol. 1 (Fall 2007 ed., pp. 86-88).
 Stanford University.
 (Graham, 2007)

 Below are a few common examples.
 Find more examples on the APA Style Blog.